sabricakir/rails_turbo_apps/README.md

 * Convert hashtags and mentions into links

-* Custom error pages (404 Not found and 500 Internal server error)
+* Custom error pages (404 / 500 / all routes that are not found)